wp-plugins/meeting-scheduler-by-vcita/readme.txt

 1. **Track and Manage Clients** - Keep track of all your business contacts in one place.

 == Changelog ==

+ = Appointment Booking and online Scheduling by vCita Version 3.4.1 =
+ * Compatibility with 4.0
+ * Few Bugs Fixed

  = Appointment Booking and online Scheduling by vCita Version 3.4.0 =
  * LiveSite Widget
  * Improved contact management options